Researchers

 Myriam Anissimov is a prolific French author known for her novels and biographies centered around Jewish life in post-war France.
 Her literary journey has explored several avenues, in particular, she has prompted herself to chronicle the lives of celebrated Jewish writers and artists through monumental biographies.
 Throughout her career, she has received several awards, including the prestigious Ordre des Arts et Lettres from the French Ministry of Culture and the Prix Roland-de-Jouvenel de l’Académie Française for her novel “Les Yeux bordés de reconnaissance”.
 Anissimov’s unique voice offers profound insights into the political and everyday experiences of European Jews after the Holocaust, including the early life of Grothendieck as a Holocaust survivor.

 Benjamin Collas is a French mathematics researcher at the Research Institute for Mathematical Sciences (RIMS) at Kyoto University in Japan.
-His work primarily focuses on arithmetic homotopy geometry, a field that, by bridging algebraic geometry, number theory, group theory, and low-dimensional topology, deals with the properties of spaces that are of canonical nature.
-Collas work is specialized in moduli stacks of curves, which he approaches by incorporating elements of Galois-Teichmüller theory (from mapping class group to operads), étale topology and motivic homotopy types theories, perverse sheaves theory, and, in collaboration with the Japanese schools, anabelian reconstructions.
-His contributions, at the centre of a rich and diverse research network, are among those stimulating the ongoing renewal of Grothendieck’s program and legacy in the field.
+His work primarily focuses on arithmetic homotopy geometry.
+Collas’ work focuses on moduli stacks of curves, which he approaches by incorporating elements of Galois-Teichmüller theory, étale topology and motivic homotopy types theories, perverse sheaves theory, and, in collaboration with the Japanese schools, anabelian reconstructions.
+His contributions are among those stimulating the ongoing renewal of Grothendieck’s program and legacy in this field.

-Following his 2024 manuscript on anabelian geometry, Collas is now expanding his research to explore how Grothendieck’s practice of mathematics ensures a continuous and virtuous process of creation for the arithmetic geometer.
+Following his 2024 text on anabelian geometry, Collas is now expanding his research to explore how Grothendieck’s practice of mathematics ensures a continuous and virtuous process of creation for the arithmetic geometer.

 John Alexander Cruz Morales

-John Alexander Cruz Morales is an Assistant Professor at the Universidad Nacional de Colombia.
+John Alexander Cruz Morales is an Associate Professor at the Universidad Nacional de Colombia.
 His research spans various mathematical disciplines, including algebra, representation theory, mathematical physics, logic, and the history of mathematics.

 He has authored numerous articles that have been published in international journals, and has written essays exploring the evolution of mathematical concepts and their philosophical implications.